emqx/emqx-exporter/README.md

 EMQX Dashboard HTTP service listens on port `18083` by default, you may need to modify it according to the actual configuration.

-For excluding metrics about exporter itself, add a flag `--web.disable-exporter-metrics`.
+For excluding metrics about the exporter itself, add a flag `--web.disable-exporter-metrics`.

 Refer to the [example](examples/docker) to deploy a complete demo by docker.